 The book is intended to be suitable both for people with only minimal grammatical knowledge, and for people who have already done quite a bit of syntax but want to know something (more) about Minimalism.
 It is not historicist or comparative in orientation, and hence does not presuppose knowledge of earlier or alternative models of grammar.
 It is written in an approachable style, avoiding unnecessary complexity.
 I've taught earlier versions of the book to more than 200 students over the past three years, and greatly benefited from their mutterings and mystification, as well as their assignments (which told me a lot about what they didn't understand, and about what I needed to explain more carefully).
 I've worked through (and refined) the exercise material with the students, and the helpful hints which the exercises contain have been developed in order to try and eliminate some of the commonest errors students make.
-The book is intensive and progressively harder as you get further into it.
-A group of students I taught an earlier version of the book to gave the following mean degree-of-difficulty score to each chapter on a five-point scale ranging from $1 = very \ easy$ to $5 = very \ hard$: chapter 1 = 1.6; chapter 2 = 1.8; chapter 3 = 2.2; chapter 4 = 2.7; chapter 5 = 2.9; chapter 6 = 3.2; chapter 7 = 3.4; chapter 8 = 3.7; chapter 9 = 4.2; chapter 10 = 4.4.
+The book is intensive and progressive in nature, which means that it starts at an elementary level but gets progressively harder as you get further into it.
+A group of students I taught an earlier (longer) version of the book to gave the following mean degree-ofdifficulty score to each chapter on a 5-point scale ranging from $1 = very \ easy$ to $5 = very \ hard$: chapter 1 = 1.6; chapter 2 = 1.8; chapter 3 = 2.2; chapter 4 = 2.7; chapter 5 = 2.9; chapter 6 = 3.2; chapter 7 = 3.4; chapter 8 = 3.7; chapter 9 =4.2; chapter 10 = 4.4.
 Successive chapters become cumulatively more complex, in that each chapter presupposes material covered in previous chapters as well as introducing new material: hence it is helpful to go back and read material from earlier chapters every so often.
 In some cases, analyses presented in earlier chapters are subsequently refined or revised in the light of new assumptions made in later chapters.